Create actions that navigate to destinations

 1. In the Link URL field, enter the base URL (unless this must also be dynamically generated), then enter = anywhere you want to add a dynamic value.

-Create an action that navigates to a different Sigma workbook.
-Open the destination workbook in its published state, or pass specific values to existing control elements to instantly open a drilled-down view.
+Create an action that navigates to another Sigma workbook or template.
+Open the destination document in its published state, or pass specific values to existing control elements to instantly open a drilled-down view.

-4. In the On select, On click, or On change modal (title depends on the type of trigger element), configure the required fields to define the response:
+6. In the modal, configure the required fields to define the response:

 Destination

-Interacting users can only view the destination workbook if granted permission to access it.
+Interacting users can only view the destination document if granted permission to access it.

 Pass control valuesSee Pass values to controls in the destination workbook in this document.